bkram/fm-dx-console/README.md

 npm run electron -- --url http://fm-dx-server:[port]/
 ```

+The server URL can also be changed at runtime using the field above the
+controls.

 ## Help (console version)

 The following keys can be used when running the command line interface.
 The